davidmshore/InvestingEssentials/docs/investing/contributions.md

 	 - The contributing spouse's earned income for the year, or
 	 - The maximum allowed contribution for the IRA.
  - Total contributions to a child's account are capped at what the accountholder (child) has earned for the year or the maximum contribution for the IRA.
-	 - For example, a child who earns $1000 reported income over the summer is eligible to receive a total of $1000 in contributions to their IRA account and is not required to invest any of their own earned income.
-The key here is earned income amount reported on a tax return (wages, self-employment income, etc.); investment income (e.g., stock dividends or interest) does not count.
+	 - For example, a child who earns $1000 reported income is eligible to receive a total of $1000 in contributions to their IRA account and is not required to invest any of their own earned income.
+The key here is the earned income amount reported on a tax return (wages, self-employment income, etc.); investment income (e.g., stock dividends or interest) does not count.
 	 - Web search: [`hire your child fund ira`](https://www.google.com/search?sca_esv=16785a0985ba4fc4&q=hire+your+child+fund+ira&spell=1&sa=X&ved=2ahUKEwjRlpmj7tiKAxUCDTQIHRvcCvEQBSgAegQIDxAB&biw=1920&bih=1027)
  - A child or spouse can make direct contributions of money gifted to them from individuals other than a parent or spouse per the previously mentioned rules and limits.
  - An IRA is always opened in the name of the future retiree.